Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 ## Intall environment

 Jean is running a Windows 10 machine(through VMWare) with Sim4LifeLight 5.2.1.1375 installed.
-She also has access to the full version on the lab server if need be, but it's easier to develop a basic simulation locally on her computer so she's working on that first.
-Once the model becomes more complex, we expect to move to full version.
-Hence keeping the cell count under the limit is useful currently, if only to speed up development time.
+The lab server based full version is available later, when more complex models are used.

 ## Model Description
 For the feasibility test the following model will be used: